2i2c-org/infrastructure/docs/howto/configure/auth-management.md

 To enable CILogon authentication:

-1. Explicitly list CILogon as the type of connection we want for a hub, via `auth0.connection`:
+1. List CILogon as the type of connection we want for a hub, via `auth0.connection`:

    ```yaml
    auth0: